danielmapar/modern-java/README.md

 * JavaDoc

-    * avaDoc is a documentation generator that produces a searchable HTML document defining the classes and interfaces of an application.
+    * JavaDoc is a documentation generator that produces a searchable HTML document defining the classes and interfaces of an application.
 This makes it easy for you and other developers to understand the API of an application.

     * JavaDoc Comments